brooklynrail/brooklynrail-platform/content/people/tilsa-otta.md

 name: Tilsa Otta
 first_name: Tilsa
 last_name: Otta
-short_bio: "**Tilsa Otta** is a peruvian writer and multi-media artist.
-She has published five collection of poems, short stories, a comic with the amazing artist Rita Ponce de León, the biography of the Afro-Peruvian musician Pepe Villalobos (co-written with her father Vicente), poems for kids, a queer novel about sex magic and a collective writing experiment where 31 poets share the same heteronym.
+short_bio: "**Tilsa Otta** is a Peruvian writer and multi-media artist.
+She has published five collection of poems, short stories, a comic with the artist Rita Ponce de León, the biography of the Afro-Peruvian musician Pepe Villalobos (co-written with her father Vicente), poems for kids, a queer novel about sex magic and a collective writing experiment where 31 poets share the same heteronym.
 Also writes about art and shares poetry workshops for adults